-Free school transport is provided to children and young people who attend their nearest qualifying school and who live more than the statutory walking distance from school.
+Free travel assistance to an educational establishment is provided to children and young people who attend their nearest qualifying school and who live more than the statutory walking distance from school.
 The statutory walking distance is two miles for children under eight years old and three miles for children aged eight years and over.

-The law states that it is the responsibility of the parent/carer to ensure that a child is accompanied as necessary on the walking journey to school.
+The law states that it is the responsibility of the parent/carer to ensure that a child is accompanied as necessary on the walking journey to school by a responsible adult.